-If you’re in charge of people at work or in any organisation and want to be successful with it, you will not get around to learn about the art of leadership.
+If you’re in charge of people at work – or in any organisation – and want to be successful at it, then learning about the Art of Leadership should be high on your agenda.

-First of all being responsible for people usually comes with being responsible for the outcome or the result of the team.
+First of all, being responsible for people usually comes with being accountable for the outcome or the result of the team.
 That puts a lot of pressure onto the team leaders.
 It might even cost them their job or position if the team doesn’t perform.
-In a small business environment it could mean the downward spiral of the whole business.
+In a small business environment, it could mean the downward spiral of the whole business.

 The others try very hard to keep total control of all processes, which puts them in the middle and everything has to run through them.
-The side-effect is that without them nothing will work and the team members turn into some sort of robots without any decision or responsibility in the process.
-However, if something goes wrong, they are still blamed and, depends on severity, probably fired.
+The side-effect is that without them, nothing will work and the team members turn into some robots without any decision or responsibility in the process.
+However, if something goes wrong, they are still blamed and, depending on severity, probably fired.

-What both type of leaders seem to forget is that they are working with people who have skills, ideas and are capable of amazing things.
-Not using this to the advantage of the team and its results is like driving your car always in first gear.
-You move, but it doesn’t sound good and the results are limited.
+What both types of leaders seem to forget is that they are working with people who have skills, ideas and are capable of amazing things.
+Not using this to the advantage of the team and its results are like driving your car always in first gear.
+You move, but it doesn’t sound good, and the results are limited.